 • Public Health at Stake: When government doctors spend their time at private clinics, the poorest citizens—who rely on district hospitals—suffer from a lack of care.

-• Paperless Promises vs. Reality: Despite the UP Government’s push for “paperless work” and digital transparency, this case shows that files are still being “lost” or “misdirected” in the digital age.
+• Paperless Promises vs Reality: Although the UP Government promotes “paperless work” and digital transparency, officials still misplace or misdirect files in the digital age.

 The Path Forward